 Cut Up Raw/ Untouched Food

-This is one of the best kitchen shears uses mentioned in this post.
+This is really the primary use for kitchen shears.
 Kitchen shears are totally efficient to cut slippery food as it strengthens your handle on the food and keeps your focus on the cut itself.
 Shears come in useful when trying to remove meat from a lobster tail as well, and when cut precisely, you can then peel back the entire back membrane piece.

-Besides lobster, there is a lot of seafood being able to be processed with kitchen shears.
+Besides lobster, there is a lot of seafood that you can use kitchen shears with.
 For example, fish, you can use scissors or kitchen shears to remove its head with the big fins (small fins can be removed properly by a knife).
 This method keeps the fish off the cutting board so that you can save the cutting board for something else.

 Slice Spices & Herbs – Cut Fruit & Vegetables

-A sharp knife usually slices spices & Herbs, but there is a high chance that it’s slippery and you may hurt yourself.
+A sharp knife usually slices spices & Herbs, but there is a high chance that it’s slippery, and you may hurt yourself.
 I usually use scissors in this circumstance.
 Someone might say that you can’t slice it thin if you use scissors or kitchen shears.
-Well, I know most people can do it, that’s a fact 🙂 You need a little practice, and I think it’s easier to cut thin slices with scissors than a knife.
+Well, I know most people can do it, that’s a fact 🙂 It would be best if you had a little practice, and I think it’s easier to cut thin slices with scissors than a knife.